 Put simply, your organisation must have in place appropriate HR systems to check and record your employees’ immigration and working status in line with the Home Office Right to Work guidance.

-Each individual is to provide evidence of their Right to Work in the form of valid, acceptable documentation.
-The checks must be carried out on all employees – this includes British nationals, EU citizens and non-EEA nationals, before they commence employment to verify their permission to undertake the work in question – whether they will be working on a permanent or temporary basis.
+Each individual must prove their Right to Work before they start employment.
+Employers must perform appropriate checks on all employees – this includes British nationals, EU citizens and non-EEA nationals, before they commence employment to verify their permission to undertake the work in question – whether they will be working on a permanent or temporary basis.
 If an individual has temporary permission to work in the UK, you are required to carry out follow up checks to verify their continued Right to Work.

 Your organisation should be able to defend any allegations by the Home Office that an individual is being employed illegally if you can show you have met the prescribed compliance duties.
 The type of defence (also called the ‘statutory excuse’) available to you will depend on the circumstances, and you are advised to take professional guidance on your options if you are facing a civil penalty for illegal employment.